In This Article

 Carbohydrates that have a high glycemic load will cause your blood glucose to increase drastically (hyperglycemia).
 It can lead to diabetes and weight gain.

 A low glycemic load diet can help prevent weight gain and diabetes by keeping your blood sugar stable.
+You need to pay attention to your blood sugar levels to feel your healthiest.

 Unlike your typical weight loss diet, the amount of calories you consume isn’t considered.
 That said, low GI foods tend to contain fewer calories.